From Arctic Monkeys to Johnny Cash: The 10 best covers of Nick Cave songs of all time

 Chelsea Wolfe – ‘I Let Love In’

 Not many people take in Nick Cave and make the material sound more menacing.
-Until Chelsea Wolfe did, of course.
+Until Chelsea Wolfe did, of course with their positively pulsing cover.

 The singer-songwriter, well known for creating dark, moody, low-fi soundscapes within her material, altered the approach to the titular for the Bad Seeds’ eighth studio album Let Love In.